flockfysh/refyre/README.md

 And finally, after any analysis, you can use the variables to generate specs

-Let's say I want to generate directories & data in the format specified by `output_spec.txt`:
+Let's say you want to generate directories & data in the format specified by `output_spec.txt`:

 ```python
 '''